 - It lies between the Goat Range and the Three Sisters ridge, at an elevation of 1,720 meters (5,640 ft).
 The lake is followed by Highway 742 (Smith Dorrien Trail) in the northern part.

-- The lake is fed by the following waterways: Bryant Creek, Turbulent Creek, Currie Creek, Watridge Creek, Spray River, Smuts Creek, Spurling Creek.
+- The lake is fed by the following waterways: Bryant Creek, Turbulent Creek, Currie Creek, Watridge Creek, Spray River, Smuts Creek, and Spurling Creek.